VirtusLab/git-machete-intellij-plugin/src/uiTest/kotlin/com/virtuslab/gitmachete/uitest/MyIndicators-flake-debug-notes.md

      SUSPENDED` with both `TaskSuspenderElement` and
      `CoroutineSuspenderElement` in the coroutine context, parked at `MyDumbModeTask$performInDumbMode$1$1.invokeSuspend` (2026-06-01 /
+     `testSquashBranch` / IU-262.6653.22 form), OR
+   - `Progress: Analyzing project to enable smart features:
+     ProducerCoroutine, state: SUSPENDED` plus
+     `UnindexedFilesScannerExecutorImpl ... scanning task execution trigger
+     ...
+SUSPENDED` plus the same `MyDumbModeTask` frame (2026-06-01 /
-     IU-262.6653.22 form).
+     `testSyncToParentByRebaseAction` / IU-262.6653.22 form).
-   Either is enough to confirm the diagnosis without further work.
+   Any one is enough to confirm the diagnosis without further work.